 Global Day of Service

 Global Day of Service invites University of Rochester alumni, parents, and friends to make a difference in their local communities through a variety of service opportunities.
-Led by Rochester volunteers, hundreds of participants were recruited to more than 16 service sites across the country for the 2017 inaugural initiative.
+Led by Rochester volunteers, dozens of participants were recruited to more than 16 service sites across the country for the 2017 inaugural initiative.
 Through creating and coordinating their own projects, volunteer leaders spark change in their own backyards and continue a University tradition of giving back.